mrfdev/CMI/Resources/Alternatives/CMI-config-clean.md

   List:
   - cmi heal:180
   - cmi feed:120
-Combat:
-  # Defines combat timer to be used in particular features
-  Timer: 15
-  # When enabled we will allow for players to be damaged in safe zone if they are tagged for pvp
-  safeZoneDamage: false
-  # If set to true, then attacked player will be included into combat mode even if he doesnt fight back
-  # If set to false then only attacker will be marked for pvp mode
-  IncludeVictim: true
-  Player:
-    # If set to true, then player who gets placed into combat mode will get its fly mode disabled
-    # This will disable players fly mode which will result in player dropping down and will disable option to start flying
-    # This can be bypassed by player performing fly command if he has access to it and commands durring combat are not blocked
-    # Can be bypassed with cmi.pvp.PFlyBypass permission node
-    DisableFlight: false
-    # If set to true player whose fly mode got disabled will not suffer fall damage, once
-    DisableFallDamage: false
-    # When set to true player will see boss bar message indicating how long until combat mode ends
-    # This only applies for pvp type combat
-    ShowBossBar: false
-    # When enabled we will show damage numbers in a form of holograms when damaging players
-    ShowDamageNumbers: true
-    DamageNumbersFormat: '&c⚔[damage]'
-    # Prevents damage from players with god mode enabled
-    # Can be bypassed with cmi.pvp.godBypass permission node
-    noGodDamage: false
-    # Informs player that he cant damage players while in god mode
-    noGodDamageInform: false
-    # When set to true players will be only able to use commands defined in the list
-    # This only applies for pvp type combat
-    BlockCommands: false
-    AllowedCommands:
-    - msg
-    - r
-    - tell
-    # When set to true AllowedCommands become black list which will define which commands player cant use
-    MakeBlackList: false
-  Mob:
-    # If set to true, then player who gets placed into combat mode will get its fly mode disabled
-    # Can be bypassed with cmi.pvp.MFlyBypass permission node
-    DisableFlight: false
-    # If set to true player whose fly mode got disabled will not suffer fall damage, once
-    DisableFallDamage: false
-    # When set to true player will see boss bar message indicating how long until combat mode ends
-    # This only applies for pve type combat
-    ShowBossBar: false
-    # When enabled we will include damage from environmental damage into mob combat timer
-    # This can include damage from cactus, magma blocks, suffocation, burning, fall damage and similar
-    IncludeEnvironment: true
-    # When enabled we will show damage numbers in a form of holograms when damaging mobs
-    ShowDamageNumbers: true
-    DamageNumbersFormat: '&c❤[damage]'
-    # Prevents damage from players with god mode enabled
-    # Can be bypassed with cmi.pve.godBypass permission node
-    noGodDamage: false
-    # Informs player that he cant damage mobs while in god mode
-    noGodDamageInform: false
-    # When set to true players will be only able to use commands defined in the list
-    # This only applies for pve type combat
-    BlockCommands: false
-    AllowedCommands:
-    - msg
-    - r
-    - tell
-    # When set to true AllowedCommands become black list which will define which commands player cant use
-    MakeBlackList: false
-  Heads:
-    Player:
-      Drop: false
-      # Percentage from 0 to 100 for head to be dropped.
-Decimals are acceptable, like 0.2
-      # 100 will mean that head will be dropped every time player kills another player
-      # 1 will mean that there is 1% that player will drop head if he is killed by another player
-      Percentage: 1.0
-      # Percentage from 0 to 100 for lowering chance in getting second head of same player
-      # This will reset on each server restart
-      LowerChanceOfterDrop: 50.0
-      # When enabled player heads will have bigger chance to drop when using tools with looting enchantment
-      # Value is in % and it will add appropriate percentage to current drop chance by using drop chance itself
-      # For example player who has head drop change of 1% with looting 3 which has 30% bonus will have 1.3% as end value (default values)
-      # This only applies for player heads
-      # You can add as many levels as you want, simply duplicate line and set new number, in example
-      # Lvl33: 35.5
-      LootBonus:
-        Enabled: true
-        Lvl1: 5.0
-        Lvl2: 15.0
-        Lvl3: 30.0
-      # List of worlds where we should drop player heads.
-Keep it empty if you want to include all possible ones
-      Worlds: []
-    Mob:
-      # Enables custom mob heads dropping from mobs with particular chance
-      # Check CustomHeads.yml for customization by entityType
-      Drop: false
-      # List of worlds where we should drop mob heads.
-Keep it empty if you want to include all possible ones
-      Worlds: []
 ShulkerBoxes:
   # When set to true, players will not have option to open shulker boxes while in combat
   # Combat timer can be defined under combat section